 - 3.87 The Borough contains archaeological remains of various ages and descriptions, as might be expected in an area of long habitation.
 These remains are a finite and irreplaceable resource which is part of our national and local heritage and culture.
 A small number enjoy special protection as scheduled ancient monuments of national importance, as identified by the Secretary of State for Culture, Media and Sport.
 English Heritage's ten year monuments protection programme will result in an increase in the number of scheduled ancient monuments.
 At the time of Plan preparation the scheduled monuments in the Borough are as follows:

 - Medieval site, Archdeacon Newton;

 - Castle Hill earthworks, Bishopton;

 - Ketton Bridge, Brafferton;

-- Skerne Bridge, Darlington;

-- Coniscliffe Road Waterworks, Darlington;

-- Camp on Shackleton Hill, Heighington;

-- Smotherlaw round barrow, High Coniscliffe;

 - Croft Bridge, Hurworth;

-- Earthworks of manor house, Low Dinsdale;

 - Deserted village of West Hartburn, Middleton St. George;

-- Piercebridge Roman station:
+- Piercebridge Roman station;

 - Piercebridge Bridge;

-- Shrunken medieval village, Sadberge;

-- All Saints Church, Sockburn;

-- Summerhouse earthworks;
+- All Saints Church, Sockburn; - Summerhouse earthworks;

-- Deserted village, Walworth;

-- Deserted medieval village, Ulnaby;

-- Tower Hill Motte, Middleton St. George; Coatham Mundeville medieval village.

-- Further remains of national importance may come to light during the course of development works.
+- Deserted medieval village, Ulnaby; - Tower Hill Motte, Middleton St. George; - Coatham Mundeville medieval village. - 3.88 Further remains of national importance may come to light during the course of development works.
 In all these cases, physical preservation of the remains in situ will be sought.
-In areas where the possibility of such finds has been identified by, or at, planning application stage the applicant will be required to enter into a legal agreement providing adequate safeguards.

-- Most archaeological remains in the Borough are of more local importance.
+In areas where the possibility of such finds has been identified by, or at, planning application stage the applicant will be required to enter into a legal agreement providing adequate safeguards. - 3.89 Most archaeological remains in the Borough are of more local importance.
 Some have been identified through earlier work, but many are in locations where remains are simply thought by archaeologists to be likely to exist.
 These include the oldest developed parts of the Borough, in particular the town centre and villages, where human settlements have been known to exist for many centuries.
 Many of these are designated conservation areas.
 Opportunities for investigation usually only occur when sites are undergoing redevelopment.
 The field evaluation required by Policy E34 will help to define the character and extent of remains, and indicate the weight which should be attached to their preservation.
-Thus it will help the Council to decide if the remains should be preserved in situ or through excavation and recording, and will indicate the degree to which the proposed development is likely to affect the remains and the options available for minimising or avoiding damage.

-- The Council, with the assistance of its specialist archaeological advisers, will endeavour to advise developers at the earliest opportunity if a proposal might affect archaeological remains.
+Thus it will help the Council to decide if the remains should be preserved in situ or through excavation and recording, and will indicate the degree to which the proposed development is likely to affect the remains and the options available for minimising or avoiding damage. - 3.90 The Council, with the assistance of its specialist archaeological advisers, will endeavour to advise developers at the earliest opportunity if a proposal might affect archaeological remains.
 However, it is ultimately the responsibility of prospective developers to make their own enquiries during initial research into a site as to its archaeological sensitivity, and they should consult the Council for advice at the earliest possible stage of the planning process.
 Consideration will be given to the feasibility of defining sites of local importance on the Proposals Map at each review of the Plan, as information becomes available.